datajoint/sciops-summit-2024/README.md

-# Sciops Summit 2024
+# DataJoint Sciops Summit 2024, April 15-17, Houston, Texas

-DataJoint SciOps Summit - Schedule
+Address:
+> DataJoint Inc.
+>
+> 4265 San Felipe Street, Suite 1025
+>
+> Houston, Texas

+This a twin event.
+The SciOps Summit will be followed by the the [NWB Hackathon](https://neurodatawithoutborders.github.io/nwb_hackathons/HCK18_2024_Dev_Hackathon_DataJoint) at the same location.

 # Schedule